 The coding of outcomes are based on the final year of activity and first year of non-activity.
 While the dataset include some information (i.e. ceasefires and peace agreements) outside this window, it does not follow warring party development beyond this time period.

 - 1= Peace agreement

 - 2= Ceasefire

 - 3= Victory for Side A /Government Side

 - 4= Victory for Side B /Non-State Side

-- 5= Low activity (less than 25 battle-deaths)
+- 5= Low activity (some, but less than 25 battle-deaths in subsequent year(s))

 - 6= Actor ceases to exist